Kinoma/KPR-examples/README.md

-#KinomaJS Samples

-These samples demonstrate how to build Kinoma applications using JavaScript and XML.

-- Applications that have names of the form **element-xxx** are for Kinoma Element only.
-Each of these is a complete application that can be imported into Kinoma Code and run in the built-in Kinoma Element simulator (Mac OS version only), or exported as a standalone native application for Kinoma Element.
+#Kinoma SamplesThese samples demonstrate how to write Kinoma applications.
+They are all complete, open source code applications that you can borrow from.- Samples that have names of the form `element-xxx` (easily accessible using the Kinoma Element filter) are for Kinoma Element only.
+They can be imported into [Kinoma Code] and run in the built-in Kinoma Element simulator (Mac OS version only) or deployed and run on the Kinoma Element device.
-- All other samples are complete applications designed to run on various devices and platforms that KinomaJS supports including iOS, Android and Kinoma Create.
-Each of these can be imported into Kinoma Code and run in the built-in Kinoma Create simulator or exported as a standalone native application for Kinoma Create.
-Many can also be exported as iOS or Android apps.
+- All other samples are designed to run on the devices and platforms that KinomaJS supports, including Kinoma Create, iOS, and Android.
+They can be imported into [Kinoma Code] and run in the built-in Kinoma Create simulator or built as standalone native applications for Kinoma Create, iOS, and Android.
+The samples are also available on our website, on the [Kinoma Samples](http://kinoma.com/develop/samples/) page.

-The [tutorials folder](./tutorials) contains a collection of walkthrough tutorials for a selection of the samples below.
-These tutorials are also available on our website on the [Kinoma Tutorials](http://kinoma.com/develop/documentation/tutorials/) and [Kinoma Projects](http://kinoma.com/develop/documentation/projects/) pages.
+Walk-through tutorials and projects based on a selection of these samples may be found in the [`tutorials` folder](./tutorials).

 <hr />